- National Statistic: Yes

 The confidence intervals at the local authority level have been combined with uncertainty arising from the sampling occurring in the IPS and from internal migration to create uncertainty measures for the mid-year population estimates.
 These have been created to give users additional quantitative information of the quality of these estimates.
 Measures of statistical uncertainty are available for the years mid-2012 to mid-2019.
 These uncertainty measures were calculated using the population estimate methodology used prior to the March 2018 revisions to population estimates for mid-2012 to mid-2016.

-The mid-year estimates for 2020 are the final set of population estimates to be rolled from the 2011 Census as population estimates for mid-2021 will be rolled forward from Census 2021.
+The mid-year estimates for 2020 are the final set of population estimates to be rolled from the 2011 Census as population estimates for mid-2021 are rolled forward from Census 2021.
 Even without the coronavirus (COVID-19) pandemic this would mean that the population estimates are subject to higher levels of uncertainty than at any other stage in the inter-censal period.
 It is not straightforward to quantify the precise level or increase in uncertainty for population estimates as they are produced using census, administrative and survey data alongside statistical modelling approaches.
 However, we recommend that users consult the experimental measures of statistical uncertainty for population estimates to better understand the level of uncertainty.

 Accuracy – other measures